npujol/npujol.github.io/Informatic/golang/basics/content/maps.md

 ## Maps

-Maps are the data structure in Go, where we use whenever we want to have mappings between key:value pairs.
+Maps are the data structure in Go, where we use whenever we want to have mappings between __key:value pairs__.
 They have flexibility in terms of removing or adding elements into them.
 Maps do not allow duplicate entries while data are kept unordered.

-Visit the following resources to learn more:

 - [@official@Go Maps](https://go.dev/tour/moretypes/19)
 - [@official@Effective Go: Maps](https://go.dev/doc/effective_go#maps)